Play Live Radio

 The Artemis II lifts off from the Kennedy Space Center in Florida Wednesday afternoon West Coast time.

 Victor Glover is piloting the Artemis II mission.
-The craft took off from Florida's Kennedy Space Center Wednesday afternoon Pacific Time.
+The craft took off from Florida's Kennedy Space Center on Wednesday afternoon.

 The mission is part of a series of test flights in preparation for the return of humans to the moon.